ASU Alumni Leadership Institute

 This website serves as a guide to provide information about the program, application and selection processes, and answers to frequently asked questions about the program.

-The application process is open from January to May annually.
+The application is currently open for Class 7 and will close on Tuesday, April 30, 2024.
 Please submit your application here.

 Absolutely.
 All participants will be required to fulfill time and project requirements at their own expense in addition to the application and tuition fees.

-The time commitment for the ASU Leadership Institute includes nine ASU Innovation Days (8:30 a.m.– 4:30 p.m.), the program orientation, graduation, ASU/Sun Devil Impact Project and one-time service on a leadership panel.
+The time commitment for the ASU Leadership Institute includes nine ASU Innovation Days (8am-5pm), the program orientation, graduation and 5 in-person engagement opportunities at ASU which can be selected by the participant.
 Attendance is mandatory for the orientation, ASU Innovation Day #1 and graduation (absolutely no exceptions).
 If you cannot commit to the full schedule, please consider applying at another time when it better suits your schedule.

 The program fee is $1,850 and due Aug.
 31. There is early bird fee is $1,600 if paid in full by Aug.
 15. The program fee covers full participation in all ASU Innovation Days, all materials and meals during the institute.